jennatuckerdeveloper/wwcode_hackathon_project/readme.md

 * Reduces environmental impacts by reducing the release of methane gas into the atmosphere

 ### Presentation Judging Criteria
-1.Submission of code: By 1PM on GitHub
+1. Submission of code: By 1PM on GitHub
 2. Presentation Time: 3 min
 3. Theme idea:
 - How relevant is your product to theme of sustainability?